 Pertussis (whooping cough): Get The Facts

-Pertussis activity in San Diego County continues at a high level.
-The total number of reported cases for 2014 as of the end of March was 154.
-Last year at the same time, 33 cases had been reported.
+Pertussis activity in San Diego County continues at a very high level.
+The total number of reported cases for 2014 as of late July is 982.
+Last year at this time, 121 cases had been reported and a total of 431 cases were reported for all of 2013.
 Click here to read more!

 New 2014 Recommended Immunization Schedules Available!

 These easy-to-read schedules show the latest Centers for Disease Control and Prevention immunization recommendations for people from birth to adulthood.
 Click on the links below to view and download the schedules